Samiullah Shinwari: International career

 Shinwari was run out just one run short of his highest score in ODIs.
 He had scored 82 against Kenya in Amstelveen in 2010.
 This was his fourth fifty in ODIs and his first against a Test nation.

 Asghar Stanikzai and Shinwari added 164 runs for the sixth wicket for Afghanistan which was the highest sixth-wicket partnership in the Asia Cup beating the 112 runs added by Alok Kapali and Mahmudullah against India at National Stadium, Karachi in 2008.
 The partnership was Afghanistan's highest for the sixth wicket in ODIs and their first century partnership for that wicket.
-Their previous highest partnership for the sixth wicket was 86 between Raees Ahmadzai and Shinwari against Scotland in Benoni in 2009.
 The partnership was also Afghanistan's third-highest partnership for any wicket and only their sixth hundred partnerships in ODIs.

-In April 2019, Shinwari was named in Afghanistan's 15 man squad for the 2019 Cricket World Cup.
+Shinwari was a member of Afghanistan's 15 man squad for the 2019 Cricket World Cup.
 In November 2019, he was named as the captain of Afghanistan's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.

-On 6 March 2020, against Ireland in the first T20I, Shinwari completed 1000 T20I runs, thus becoming only the 4th Afghan player to reach 1000 T20I runs.
+On 6 March 2020, against Ireland in the first T20I, Shinwari completed 1,000 T20I runs, thus becoming only the 4th Afghan player to reach 1,000 T20I runs.